Simouse/lrparser/README.md

 cmake --build .
 ```

-This tool has some parts relying on `pthread` library (only if you are on Linux), so you may have to install it.
-Windows platform does not have this requirement.
-(Multi-threading was used for `svg` output.
-The feature was dropped, but utility functions stayed in code.)

-The code relies on C++ STL much.
-You may consider enabling `-O2` optimization or set build variant to `Release` if possible.

 ## Resources

 I found some resources really helpful in my learning.
 I compared my results with their programs' to detect my bugs and the reasons causing them.
 I didn't use their code though.